theo-carr/capstone-music-analysis/README.md

-# What distinct features make up popular music today, and do these features differs from past generations of popular music
+# What distinct features make up popular music today, and do these features differs from past generations of popular music?

 ## Inspiration
 I am a lifelong musician and music lover.
 I have played piano since I was ten years old, and picked up guitar when I was sixteen.
 Due to this, I have always been drawn to older, more instrumental music.
 This got me thinking, are popular songs today really less instrumental?
 In comes the spotify API; an extensive, free resource that tracks "audio features" for each song they have available on their platform.
 These "audio features" consist of really cool stats such as *energy*, *danceability*, *speechiness*, and importantly *instrumentalness*